tiwarianupam18/weather-app/README.md

 # weather-app
-creating a weather app using html, css and javascript.
+Creating a weather app using html, css and javascript.